chris-j-akers/i8080-javascript/README.md

 ![Tutorial Screenshot 2](documentation/readme-img/tutorial-screenshot-2.png)

 ---
-# Running ROMs through the virtual machine
+# Loading 8080 Binary ROMS

 This repo contains an app called [`rom_extractor.py`](utils/rom_extractor/rom_extractor.py).
 It takes a single parameter - a path to an 8080 binary file - and rewrites the contents of that file as a `JavaScript` script called `out.js`.
 This script contains an array of bytes called `Code`. which can be loaded and executed by an `i8080` object using the `LoadProgram()` method of the `Computer` class, similar to step 5, above.